Teoscar Hernández Player Props: Mariners vs. Brewers

-After going 2-for-4 in his most recent game, Teoscar Hernandez and the Seattle Mariners face the Milwaukee Brewers (who will start Colin Rea) at 9:40 PM ET on Tuesday.
+The Seattle Mariners and Teoscar Hernandez, who went 0-for-4 with an RBI last time out, battle Eric Lauer and the Milwaukee Brewers at T-Mobile Park, Wednesday at 4:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4) against the Brewers.
+In his most recent game he had a hitless performance (0-for-4 with an RBI) against the Brewers.

 Teoscar Hernández Game Info & Props vs. the Brewers